Tutorial: Restrict network access to PaaS resources with virtual network service endpoints using the Azure portal

-Please do not continue to the next step until the deployment is complete.
+Do not continue to the next step until the deployment is completed.

 Confirm access to storage account

-After selecting the Connect button, a Remote Desktop Protocol (.rdp) file is created.
-Click Download RDP File to download to your computer.
+Select the Download RDP File to download the remote desktop file to your computer.

+Once signed in, open Windows PowerShell.
 Using the script below, map the Azure file share to drive Z using PowerShell.
-Before running the commands that follow, replace
+Replace

-<storage-account-name>fields with values you supplied and "d earlier in Create a storage account.
+<storage-account-name>variable with values you supplied and made note of earlier in the Create a storage account steps.

 $acctKey = ConvertTo-SecureString -String "<storage-account-key>" -AsPlainText -Force $credential = New-Object System.Management.Automation.PSCredential -ArgumentList "Azure\<storage-account-name>", $acctKey New-PSDrive -Name Z -PSProvider FileSystem -Root "\\<storage-account-name>.file.core.windows.net\my-file-share" -Credential $credential